hajona/ergodic_portfolio/README.md

-# ergodic_portfolio
+# Code base to "A (more) Modern Portfolio Theory"
-This is the code to my Medium post on portfolio creation
+This is the code to my Medium post on portfolio creation.